aayush598/Alumna_Krip_AI/README.md

    cd <repository-directory>
 2.Set Up Environment Variables:

-Create a .env file in the root directory.
+-**Create a .env file in the root directory.
-Add your Groq API key to the .env file:
+-**Add your Groq API key to the .env file: